Load balancer options in GKE on Bare Metal

 Manual load balancer mode

-If you choose manual load balancing, Anthos clusters on bare metal does not deploy load balancers.
+If you choose manual load balancing, GKE on Bare Metal does not deploy load balancers.
 This allows more flexibility than bundled load balancing and there are no Layer 2 network requirements.

 You must configure your control plane nodes' VIPs on an external load balancer before installing the cluster.
 After installation, you must pick a load-balancing solution for Kubernetes Services and Ingresses.